cespare/grb/README.md

 ## Installation

+Go 1.6+ is required.

-Build the server with `go build -o grbserver`.
+Build the server with `go build -o grbserver github.com/cespare/grb/cmd/grbserver`.
 Run `grbserver -h` to see the flags options.

-Install the client with `go get -u github.com/cespare/grb/cmd/grb`.
+Install the client with `go get -u github.com/cespare/grb`.

 In your environment, export `GRB_SERVER_URL=https://your-server.com`.
 Then you can use `grb` as you would use `go build`, except that the output artifact is built on the server.